 Citation.
 424 U.S. 319, 96 S. Ct.
 893, 47 L. Ed.
 2d 18, 1976 U.S. 141.

 A State agency terminated Eldridge’s disability benefits prior to affording him a hearing on his continued eligibility for benefits.
 Eldridge challenged the constitutionality of the government’s termination procedures as not sufficiently protecting his right to due process under the Fourteenth Amendment to the United States Constitution.
-Facts.

 Did the termination of Eldridge’s disability benefits without affording him an evidentiary hearing violate the Due Process Clause of the Fourteenth Amendment?